History of Major League Baseball on NBC: 1970–75

 In 1970, NBC televised the second games of both League Championship Series on a regional basis.
 Some markets received the NLCS at 1:00 p.m.
 Eastern Time along with a 4:00 p.m. football game, while other markets got the ALCS at 4:00 p.m. along with a 1:00 p.m. football game.

-In 1971, Sandy Koufax signed a ten-year contract with NBC for $1 million to serve as a broadcaster on the Saturday Game of the Week.
+In 1967, soon after his retirement as a player, Sandy Koufax signed a ten-year contract with NBC for $1 million to serve as a broadcaster on the Saturday Game of the Week.
 Koufax never felt comfortable being in front of the camera, and quit before the 1973 season.

 Also in 1971, Game 1 of the ALCS was rained out on Saturday, October 2.
 NBC did not televise the rescheduled Game 1 the following day (the network had only planned an NLCS telecast that day), but added a telecast of Game 2 on Monday, October 4 (which had been a scheduled travel day).
 1971 was the first year that the League Championship Series schedule contained travel days.
 Back then, for the most part, Major League Baseball did this whenever a west coast team (in this case, the San Francisco Giants and Oakland Athletics) was involved.

 On October 13, 1971, the World Series held a night game for the very first time.
 Commissioner Bowie Kuhn, who felt that baseball could attract a larger audience by featuring a prime time telecast (as opposed to a mid-afternoon broadcast, occurring when most fans either worked or attended school), pitched the idea to NBC.
 An estimated 61 million people watched Game 4 on NBC; television ratings for a World Series game during the daytime hours would not have approached such a record number.